Betty Mauldin Park, Norcross, GA

 Parks: Best Friend Park, Betty Mauldin Park, Cemetery Field, Discovery Garden Park, Graves Park, Heritage Park, Holcomb Bridge Park, Johnson-Dean Park, Jones Bridge Park, Lillian Webb Park, Lucky Shoals Park, Pinnacle Park, Rossie Brundage Park, Simpsonwood Park, Summerour Park, Thrasher Park, Veterans Park

-Continuing Education: Breneau University Satellite Campus
+Continuing Education: Brenau University Satellite Campus

-Transit: The Gwinnett County Transit Stop Brook Hollow Parkway at North Norcross-Tucker Road connects with the Doraville MARTA Station Monday through Saturday where bus routes are available to Buckhead, the Centers for Disease Control, Dekalb-Peachtree Airport and Tucker.
+Transit: The Ride Gwinnett Transit Stop Brook Hollow Parkway at North Norcross-Tucker Road connects with the Doraville MARTA Station Monday through Saturday where bus routes are available to Buckhead, the Centers for Disease Control, Dekalb-Peachtree Airport and Tucker.
 In addition, the MARTA Gold Line Train Route starts at the Doraville Station and terminates at Hartsfield-Jackson Atlanta International Airport with stops at popular Metro Atlanta business, entertainment and other hubs.